-- 1. Contractor award of any subcontract having a value of \$500,000.00 or greater, or any subcontract modification which will cause the value to exceed \$500,000.00; - 2.
-Except as otherwise expressly provided or directed, in writing, by DOE Patent Counsel with notification to the Contracting Officer, actions which involve anyone of, or combination of, the following intellectual property matters: - a.
-Acquisition of software by negotiated lease or license; - Purchase of patents or patent license rights, including the payment of royalties and permits, or license fees; - c.
+- 1. Requests for Proposals (RFP)/Solicitations and awards of any subcontract having a value of \$500,000.00 or greater, or any subcontract modification which will cause the value to equal or exceed \$500,000.00; - 2.
+Except as otherwise expressly provided or directed, in writing, by DOE Patent Counsel with notification to the Contracting Officer, actions which involve anyone of, or combination of, the following intellectual property matters: - Acquisition of software by negotiated lease or license; - b.
+Purchase of patents or patent license rights, including the payment of royalties and permits, or license fees; - c.
 Recognition of proprietary rights, including the recognition of technical data as trade secrets; or, - d.
 Any restriction of DOE's use of data procured under a subcontract.

-- 3. Inter-Contractor Purchases (ICP's) or Inter-Entity Work Order (IEWO's) expected to exceed \$1,000,000.00. - 4.
+- 3. Inter-Contractor Purchases (ICP's) or Inter-Entity Work Order (IEWO's) expected to exceed \$1,000,000.00, or any modification which will cause the value to equal or exceed \$1,000,000.00. - 4.
 The purchase of utilities defined as: steam, gas, electricity, telephone lines, water and sewage furnished to Contractor-owned building space occupied by Contractor-funded personnel.
 It should be noted that the Federal Energy Management Program (FEMP), approved a waiver request pursuant to DEAR 970.4102-1(b) to allow the Contractor to directly procure utilities needed to operate activities at the Laboratory (pursuant to DEAR 970.4102-1(b).
 Advanced Contracting Officer notification is required for any material changes to the quantity, quality or nature of utility services procured. - 5.
 Contractor Procurement Policies and Procedures: All additions to, modifications or deletions of, Contractor Procurement Policies and Procedures which result in substantive changes thereto shall be submitted to DOE for approval prior to implementation.